Slookeur/Atomes-GNU/README.md

 ```

 Here are some issues with GTK4 that cannot be sovled for the time being:
-  1. No way to use Pango markups in menus
+  1. No way to use Pango markups in menu items with sub-menus (https://gitlab.gnome.org/GNOME/gtk/-/issues/5946)
-  2. Add widgets to menus is impossible, ex: color selections
-  3. Selection in tables is not working properly (see the `Measures` dialog: wrong lines are picked)
-  4. No way to moves lines in tables (curves and crystal builder)

-Issues 1) and 2) are the most critical so far since ***Atomes*** menus are dynamical and cannot be created by reading a basic XML file.
+  2. No way to attach widget to menu items not in the top level of the menu (https://gitlab.gnome.org/GNOME/gtk/-/issues/5955)

 #### Building the serial version of ***Atomes***